tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 There will always be people changing devices "for the hype" or on some scheduled basis (or just because the vendor stopped pushing security updates, [some form of planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence#Software_degradation_and_lock-out "Wikipedia: Planned Obsolescence: Software degradation and lock-out"), or can't be repaired; two things laws could alleviate), but there are also many people who keep them as long as possible (because they're eco-conscious or can't afford purchasing a new device, or simply because they don't feel the need for changing something that's still fully functioning.)
 For those people, don't be the one to make them change their mind and cross the line.

-<aside role="doc-pullquote presentation" aria-hidden=true>Don't be the one that will make your users change their device.</aside>
+{% pullquote "presentation" %}Don't be the one that will make your users change their device.{% endpullquote %}

 This is something we won't ever be able to measure, as it depends on how people perceive the overall experience on their device, but it boils down to perceived performance.
 So by all means, optimize your mobile apps and web frontends, test on old devices and slow networks (even if only emulated), and monitor their real-user performance (e.g. through [Web Vitals](https://web.dev/vitals/)).
 As part of performance testing, have a look at electricity use, as it will both be directly associated with emissions to produce that electricity, and be perceptible by the user (battery drain).
 And don't forget to account for the app downloads as part of the overall perceived performance: light mobile apps that don't need to be updated every other day, frontend JS and CSS that can be cached and won't update several times a day either (defeating the cache).

-<aside role="doc-pullquote">Optimize for the perceived performance and battery life.</aside>
+{% pullquote %}Optimize for the perceived performance and battery life.{% endpullquote %}

 Don't forget about the space taken by your app on the user's device too: users shouldn't have to make a choice between apps due to _no space left on device_, so when possible prefer a website or progressive web app (PWA) to a native application (you can still publish them to application stores if required, through tiny wrapper native apps).

-<aside role="doc-pullquote">When possible, prefer a website or PWA to a native application.</aside>
+{% pullquote %}When possible, prefer a website or PWA to a native application.{% endpullquote %}

 ## A note to product managers